-Tiffany specializes in strategy development, project management, and process and operations design for organizations working to ensure economic opportunity and mobility.
+Tiffany specializes in strategy development, project management, and process design for organizations working to ensure economic opportunity and mobility.

 Prior to joining Sova, Tiffany served as a Senior Program Manager at Opportunity@Work, where she was tasked with identifying opportunities for strategic partnerships to achieve collective collaboration around building inclusive hiring ecosystems.
 Previously, as a senior manager at the Aspen Institute, Tiffany led a portfolio of projects aimed at significantly improving student success outcomes at community colleges across the nation.
 Tiffany also served as an Office Manager for Robert F. Kennedy Human Rights, where she built operational systems to maintain the daily functions of the office.

 As a child of immigrant parents, Tiffany has personally experienced the power of opportunity and has lived to see the full potential of people who are given a genuine shot at success.
 She has since dedicated her career to supporting and growing organizations that ensure such opportunities for all, and especially for those who are often overlooked or marginalized.

 Tiffany is a Certified Project Management Professional (PMP) and holds a BA from Georgetown University and MBA from American University.